abhilashraju/GGL/README.md

 template<typename T>
 using GridMatrix=MatrixGraph<T,typename MatrixIterators<T>::GridList>;
 ```
-Once again the Vertex can be any user defined types.
-Generally this kind of graph comes in image processing use case ,where each vetices represents a pixel or colour.
-Ther are several problem in image processing that can be solved using BFS , DFS ,connected components or shortest path algorithms running on matrix graph.
-Colour filling , sean carving etc are examples of that.
-I have included  one small game application "Guess who" in the demo section, which use DFS and BFS to remove forground pixel to see the picture underneath.
+The cell contents can be any user defined types.
+Generally this kind of graph comes in image processing use case ,where each cell represents a pixel or colour.
+Ther are several problem in image processing that can be solved using BFS , DFS ,connected components or shortest path algorithms running on pixel matrix graph.
+Colour filling and sean carving  are good examples.
+I have included  one small game application ,"Guess who", in the demo section, which uses DFS and BFS to remove forground pixel to see the picture underneath.
 Below code snippet is an example usage of character-matrix graph.It demostrate how we can replace one set of conneted character vertices with another character vertices.
 ```
 using CGVertex=typename CrossMatrix<char>::VertexType;